NatashaRy/neurohacking/README.md

 ​
 This section is a breakdown of the target audience 3 or 4 bullet points so using our example ​
-* Users interested in retro gaming
+* Users interested
-* Users interested in a safe environment to gather and have fun
+* Users interested
-* Users interested in activities in the Sheffield area ​
+* Users interested
+​
 ### **User Stories:**
 ​